JoelHill/go-rest-http-blaster/README.md

 #### Response Payloads

-There are two ways to access the response payload from `cbapiclient`.
+There are two ways to access the response payload from `go-rest-http-blaster`.
 If you want to access the raw bytes returned in the response, or if you are not expecting a JSON response payload, you can use the `RawResponse` function to access the response bytes.